National Carbon Credit Registry

 UNDP

-READ MORE ON THEIR WEBSITE
+READ MORE

 The Problem

-• Limited technical capacity to design, build, and operate robust infrastructure;
+• Limited technical capacity to design, build, and operate robust infrastructure

-• Quality assurance gaps in technology projects without deep expertise in software, privacy, and security;
+• Quality assurance gaps in technology projects without deep expertise in software, privacy, and security

 The Solution